myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-01.md

 #### Registering the services

-To provide a familiar developer experience to other ASP.NET Core services we will use the builder pattern to register the tenant resolution strategy and lookup service with the dependency injection container.
+To provide a familiar developer experience to other ASP.NET Core services we will use the builder pattern to register the tenant resolution strategy and lookup services.

-First an extension method to support the `.AddMultiTenancy<TenantOptions>()` pattern.
+First an extension method to support the `.AddMultiTenancy<...>()` pattern.

 ```csharp
 /// <summary>